 Phase three: Prearrest screening

 This progression is well-established and deemed effective by law enforcement officials for alcohol.
 However, it is much harder to accurately determine the level of impairment if there is suspected marijuana use involved.
-There is also the complication, while alcohol leaves the circulatory system within a day or so, marijuana can be detected weeks later, which would obviously effect accurate testing in the field.
+There is also the complication, while alcohol leaves the circulatory system within a day or so, marijuana can be detected weeks later, which would obviously affect accurate testing in the field.

 To be clear, we are not advocating smoking marijuana before driving.
 There is still an increased risk of fatal collisions than for sober drivers.
-The drug and alcohol-free driver is the safest one.
+The drug and the alcohol-free driver is the safest one.
 But it appears that the decriminalization of marijuana may not be as grave a public concern for traffic safety as with alcohol.
 This could be an impact on any defense an attorney chooses to make in this regard and could impact future laws.